Back to all posts

 • A Professional Install Prevents Future Headaches: Hiring a licensed and insured plumber is the best way to avoid common mistakes like incorrect placement or sizing.
 Always get multiple quotes and confirm warranties to ensure your system is reliable for years to come.

-What Is a Sump Pump and Do I Need One?
+What’s a Sump Pump and Does Your Home Need One?

 If you’ve ever worried about your basement flooding during a heavy Michigan downpour, a sump pump might be the peace of mind you’re looking for.
 Think of it as your home’s personal bodyguard against water damage.
 A sump pump is a small but mighty device that lives in a specially designed pit, called a sump pit, in your basement or crawl space.
 Its one job is to detect rising water levels and automatically pump that water out and away from your house before it has a chance to cause any trouble.